ikwak2/aSPU/README.md

 For 'MTaSPUsSet' and 'MTaSPUsSetPath'
 ```
 Il-Youp Kwak, Wei Pan (2016)
-Gene- and pathway-based association tests for multiple traits with GWAS summary statistics
+Gene- and pathway-based association tests for multiple traits with GWAS summary statistics, accepted for publication in Bioinformatics.
 ```